Back Home Next

 Starting

-You must check out at the Start before you begin your course.
+You must check in at the Start before you begin your course.
 The Starter records every name, course, and start time to keep a record of who goes out in the woods.
 That way if someone gets lost or injured, we can initiate a search and rescue.

-We use "staggered starts" and start competitors in two-minute intervals so those on the same course cannot follow the person in front of them.
+We use "staggered starts" and start competitors in intervals so those on the same course cannot follow the person in front of them.
 Once the starter gives you your start time and says, "Go," you may start your course and you have three hours to finish.

 Orienteering Your Course (RULES)